You may also like:

-That’s why emotional intelligence is a crucial virtue for everyone working in a customer-facing role.
-Without a doubt, emotions in customer service are nothing new and can greatly impact customers' purchasing decisions - in fact, 59% of customers will never do business with a company again after experiencing bad customer support.
+Emotions in customer service are nothing new and can greatly impact customers' purchasing decisions.
+In fact, 59% of customers will never do business with a company again after experiencing bad customer support.

 So how to make sure that people have an enjoyable shopping experience and are willing to return?

 In this article, you will learn about emotional intelligence in customer service, 4 essential skills associated with it, and how to use emotional intelligence to enhance customer engagement and drive your business success.

 Emotional intelligence (EI) is a range of skills that helps us recognize, understand and manage our own emotions as well as put all these skills to work in order to recognize, understand and influence the emotions of others.